The following is a post I wrote about the queen’s handwriting on her 90th birthday and here we are celebrating her platinum jubilee!

-While the first signature shows a clear thinking sensibility this second sample has many unnecessary embellishments.
+While the first signature shows a clear thinking sensibility this second sample has many unnecessary embellishments. and affectations.

 Showy, elaborate and highly decorative it is anything but modest.
 But then of course it ties in very well with the ruffles and elaborate etiquette of the times.

-It is well to bear in mind that more than 60 years ago, the then princess Elizabeth joined the war effort by training as a driver in the Women’s Auxiliary Territorial Service (WATS).
+It is well to bear in mind that more than 60 years ago, the then Princess Elizabeth joined the war effort by training as a driver in the Women’s Auxiliary Territorial Service (WATS).
 And not only that – she became a qualified truck mechanic.

 As we see in this letter, the queen’s handwriting still retains that strength, dignity and charm for which she is so loved and admired by the British people.